muflone/django-dnsmasq/README.md

 # Usage

-To generare a dnsmasq configuration file you can use the integrated management command:
+To generate a dnsmasq configuration file you can use the integrated management command:

     python manage.py create_configuration --filename <filename> [--description]